-- our ability to maintain the health, capacity and control of our existing satellite constellation; - our ability to complete the design, build and launch of Iridium NEXT and related ground infrastructure, products and services, and, once launched, our ability to maintain the health, capacity and control of the new satellite constellation; - the level of market acceptance and demand for our products and services; - our ability to introduce innovative new products and services that satisfy market demand, including new service offerings on Iridium NEXT; - our ability to expand our business using our existing spectrum resources both in the United States and internationally; - our ability to sell our products and services in additional countries; - our ability to maintain our relationship with U.S. government customers, particularly the DoD; - the ability of our distributors to market and distribute our products, services and applications effectively and their continued development of innovative and improved solutions and applications for our products and services; - the effectiveness of our competitors in developing and offering similar services and products; and - our ability to maintain competitive prices for our products and services and to control our costs.
+- our ability to maintain the health, capacity and control of our first-generation satellites through the deployment of Iridium NEXT; - our ability to operate a hybrid constellation and to successfully replace individual first-generation satellites with their Iridium NEXT replacements; - our ability to complete the Iridium NEXT constellation and related products and services, and, once fully deployed, our ability to maintain the health, capacity and control of the new satellite constellation; - the level of market acceptance and demand for our products and services; - our ability to introduce innovative new products and services that satisfy market demand, including new product and service offerings on Iridium NEXT; - our ability to expand our business using our existing spectrum resources both in the United States and internationally; - our ability to sell our products and services in additional countries; - our ability to maintain our relationship with U.S. government customers, particularly the DoD; - the ability of our distributors to market and distribute our products, services and applications effectively and their continued development of innovative and improved solutions and applications for our products and services; - the effectiveness of our competitors in developing and offering similar services and products; - our ability to de-orbit our first-generation satellites; and - our ability to maintain competitive prices for our products and services and to control our costs.